Update to Sponsor Guidance March 2026

 The Home Office has linked the “eligible role” requirement directly to enforcement action.
 A sponsor licence application may be refused where the Home Office is not satisfied that the organisation can offer roles meeting this definition.
 For existing sponsors, assigning, or attempting to assign, a CoS for a role that does not meet the requirement may lead to licence suspension or revocation.

 In practice, this increases the importance of audit readiness.
-During compliance visits, the Home Office is likely to assess whether the role described on the CoS matches the work carried out in practice, whether the role fits within the business and whether the salary and duties align with the chosen occupation code.
+During compliance visits, the Home Office is likely to assess whether the role described on the CoS matches the work carried out, whether the role fits within the business and whether the salary and duties align with the chosen occupation code.
 Inconsistencies across these elements are likely to be treated as indicators of non-compliance.

 Expanded Home Office discretion and compliance threshold

 The March 2026 guidance places clearer emphasis on the Home Office’s discretionary powers and clarifies that the Home Office may take action based on reasonable suspicion, allowing earlier intervention where compliance concerns arise.
 This does not change the legal basis for suspension or revocation, but it alters how and when those powers are exercised.
-Sponsors should read this as a shift towards earlier intervention where compliance concerns arise.
+Sponsors should read this as a more proactive compliance approach, with action capable of being taken at an earlier stage where risk indicators are identified.

 ‘Reasonable suspicion’ as a trigger

 The guidance now states that the Home Office may take compliance action where it has a reasonable suspicion that sponsor duties are not being met, or that the sponsor otherwise poses a risk to immigration control.
-This removes any implied requirement for a breach to be established before action is taken.
+This allows the Home Office to take action based on indicators of risk without first establishing a confirmed breach.

 In practical terms, the Home Office is able to initiate compliance visits, suspend a licence or move to revocation based on indicators of risk rather than confirmed non-compliance.
 These indicators may arise from data analysis, inconsistencies in sponsor records or information obtained from third parties.